haskell-suite/haskell-names/README.md

 Module interfaces
 -----------------

-`gen-iface` is a «compiler» that generates interfaces for Haskell modules.
+`hs-gen-iface` is a «compiler» that generates interfaces for Haskell modules.

 An interface is a JSON file that lists all entities (types, classes, functions etc.) exported by every module.
 For example, here are a couple of entries from